AI Transforms Legal Writing Law Essays

 - Repetition: It gives you a new fact pattern targeting the same issue until you fix it.

 At first, AI feedback can feel like critique.
 But over time, it becomes rhythm.
+Each writing session becomes a short feedback loop:

 - Write